yeehaa123/elab/h2020/proposal/dissemination_plan.md

   +

 + (Open Source) Software Developers / Consultants
-  + //SCS presenting and pitching at PICNIC, European platform for innovation and creativity?//
+  + //SCS// presenting and pitching at PICNIC, European platform for innovation and creativity?

 + Museums and Archives
   + build and offer visualisation tools